shonfeder/um-mchk/README.md

 # um-mchk

-Sketchy notes and experiments on model checking.
+Sketchy notes and experiments with model checking.